Unload — Feel Lighter, Journal Deeper

 |---|---|

-Professional Therapy | High barrier: cost, time, booking process, emotional resistance |
+Therapy / Counseling | High barrier: cost, time, booking process, psychological resistance |

-Meditation / Self-help Apps | Too surface-level: guides you to relax but doesn't address the root of emotions; lacks motivational design |
+Meditation / Self-help Apps | Too surface-level: helps you relax but doesn't get to the root of emotions; lacks motivation design |

 Finding #3: Therapist Side — Fighting the Battle Alone